Education

 10. A Change That May Effect You: No More Travel Deductions

-In years past small businesses and contractors could be able to deduct travel expenses from their income.
+In years past businesses and contractors could be able to deduct travel expenses from their income.
 One of the new laws this year revises this benefit, meaning you can’t deduct as much as you used to.

 Business meals now can be deducted at 50 percent but the IRS doesn’t let you deduct entertainments anymore.
-Such as if you took a client to a show you wouldn’t get reimbursed but if you take them out for dinner 50 percent of that bill will be deducted from your income.
+Such as if you took a to a show you wouldn’t get reimbursed but if you take them out for dinner 50 percent of that bill will be deducted from your income.

-We have outlined what the new tax season will bring for your small business so you can be better prepared when you sit down with your accountant.
+We have outlined what the new tax season will bring for your business so you can be better prepared when you sit down with your accountant.
 From knowing what you can’t deduct this new season to things you may have not known could be a tax credit, you should have a better idea of what your tax plan for a small business will be.

 For more information for businesses be sure to check out the rest of our website.